SandakovMM/simple_php_todo/README.md

 ## Installation
 1. Clone the repository
 2. Create a table `tasks` in your database.
 It should contain: primary index `id`, string field `task`, and integer field `status`
-3. Create file `credentials.php` in the root directory and add the following content, filling in the values:
+3. Create a PHP file `credentials.php` in the root directory and add the following content, filling in the values:
 ```php
 <?php